Licensed Practical Nurse to Registered Nurse Bridge Program

 credits required to complete the LPN to RN Bridge Program A.A.S.

-median annual wage for registered nurses as of May 2023
+The median annual wage for registered nurses was in May 2024

 Where is WCCCD’s LPN to RN Bridge Program Offered?